Can Unemployment Benefits Run Out?

 Unemployment benefits can run out.
 Generally, they will only last for twenty-six weeks, which is six months.
 However, many states offer extensions on the benefits when the unemployment rate is higher than normal.
 To continue to receive your benefits you should be applying for work each week.
 You may not qualify for unemployment benefits depending on why you lost your job or how long you worked with your employer.

 If you are an independent contractor, you will not qualify for benefits at all.

 Tighten Your Budget Before Unemployment Runs Out

 As soon as you lose your job, you need to sit down and create a new budget.
 This bare-bones budget should cut out all of the non-essentials and luxury items.
 You should cancel unnecessary services such as cable or a gym membership and scale it back.
-Although, you may receive a severance package and unemployment benefits that currently meet your regular needs, you will want to make your savings, emergency fund and other money last as long as possible.
-This is in case your benefits do run out in the future.
+Although you may receive a severance package and unemployment benefits that currently meet your regular needs, you will want to make your savings, emergency fund and other money last as long as possible.
+It is in case your benefits do run out in the future.

 - Cut all unnecessary spending now.

 - Remember to prioritize health insurance and other insurance over entertainment.

 - Be sure you are frugal in all of your spending.
 Start cooking at home and find other ways to save every day.

 Steps to Take When Your Unemployment Runs Out